frbatist/HelloChatApp/README.md

 docker-compose up

-The dotnet applications will gonna restart themselves some times, because they'll be waiting for the RabbitMq container to be healthy.
+The dotnet applications will restart themselves some times, because they'll be waiting for the RabbitMq container to be healthy.

-That's it
+That's it, just browse http://localhost:63474 and you're good to go!